 Passengers plod off coronavirus-stricken cruise ship in face masks in California

-Plans originally called for all 1,100 crew members, except those requiring immediate medical care, to remain aboard the Grand Princess and depart with the ship when it heads back out of the bay for a two-week quarantine period moored at sea.
-But Newsom told reporters that a number of crew members, many from the Philippines, could be repatriated directly to their home countries.
+Plans originally called for the 1,100 crew members, except those requiring immediate medical care, to remain aboard the Grand Princess when it leaves port for a two-week quarantine period at sea.
+But Newsom told reporters that some crew members, many from the Philippines, may end up repatriated to their home countries instead.

-QUARANTINE AT BASES Among the first people off the ship on Monday were 26 U.S. residents found to require medical attention and taken to nearby hospitals, Newsom said.
+Among the first people off the ship were 26 U.S. residents taken by ambulance to hospitals around the region, including two passengers diagnosed with coronavirus during on-board testing last week that also found 19 crew members infected, Newsom said.
+Princess Cruises, the ship's owner-operator, said those crew members were deemed asymptomatic and confined to their individual cabins.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)